davidhozic/algorithms/README.md

 Examples can be run with the command `cargo run --release --example <example>`.

-The library used for plotting is [gnuplot](http://www.gnuplot.info/) and needs to be installed on the sytem for the examples that draw plots.
+The library used for plotting is [gnuplot](http://www.gnuplot.info/) and needs to be installed on the system for the examples that draw plots.

 ## Algorithms implemented